evuraan/MythicalMythTV/maestro/README.md

     	recording file must be at least this old before it is accepted for playback (default 1h0m0s) -mythBE string
-    	MythTV Backend and Port (default "127.0.0.1:6544") -pickupFolder string
+    	MythTV Backend and Port (default "127.0.0.1:6544") -noMythBE
+    	When you are running maestro with no mythBE around -pickupFolder string
     	(Optional) Folder containing playable video files and thumbnails (or symlinks to..) (default "/var/lib/mythtv/recordings/")
   -port int
     	server port (default 8080)
-  -version
+  -remoteFeeds string
+    	(Optional) Comma-separated remote feed URLs -version
     	Show version information
 ```